jsx-eslint/eslint-plugin-react/README.md

   ]
 ```

-You should also specify settings that will be shared across all the plugin rules.
+You should also specify settings that will be shared across all the plugin rules. ([More about eslint shared settings](https://eslint.org/docs/user-guide/configuring#adding-shared-settings))

 ```json5
 {